 When it comes to being productive or performing at our peak, we usually think about better time management, the latest technology, or better systems.
 While all of those are important, the authors Jim Loehr and Tony Schwartz demonstrate through years of coaching the world’s greatest athletes, that managing energy, not time, is the key to enduring high performance as well as to health, happiness, and life balance.
 They give awesome tips that I implemented, helping me immediately!

+This was my very first audible book.
+After listening to this, I was hooked.
 The authorized biography of one of the brightest minds, what influenced him, and how he revolutionized how we live.
 The author is Walter Isaacson, who wrote the best-selling biographies of Benjamin Franklin and Albert Einstein.
 His book is based on more than forty interviews with Jobs conducted over two years—as well as interviews with more than 100 family members, friends, adversaries, competitors, and colleagues.

-Regardless of where you are politically, this autobiography is a fascinating look into President George W. Bush’s life, and as how the title states, the decisions he made based on the information he had.
+Regardless of where you are politically, this autobiography is a fascinating look into President George W. Bush’s life, and as the title states, the decisions he made based on the information he had.
 I had the privilege of spending a few days with him a couple of years ago and he mentioned that he was the first President where email became the predominant mode of communication.
 He said that he never sent an email while president!
 Given the controversies surrounding some high-profile people with email, that turned out to be a good move.
-This book really gave a good look of what he faced as President, and why he made the decisions he made.
+This book really gave a good look at what he faced as President, and why he made the decisions he made.

 Lincoln Team of Rivals

 Lincoln is one of my favorite U.S. Presidents, while many know his successes, not many know what he had to overcome to achieve his successes.
 This book for me brought new-found respect for Lincoln and what he faced.
-This book also goes in-depth on his main rivals, who later became his closest confidants, helping him unite our country in arguably the most difficult time in our nation’s history.
+This book also goes in-depth on his rivals, who later became his closest confidants, helping him unite our country in the most difficult time in our nation’s history.

 Eisenhower in War and Peace

 Eisenhower was one of the reasons why I wanted to go to West Point.
 He was a master general and politician who arguably changed the course of history.
-From his humble upbringing, to his West Point years, to World War II, to the Cold War, he faced some of the toughest challenges any leader has faced.
+From his humble upbringing to his West Point years, to World War II, to the Cold War, he faced some of the toughest challenges any leader has faced.
 A must-read!

 Washington: A Life

-This 1,000 page book is worth every page (or minute if an audiobook).
+This 1,000-page book is worth every page (or minute if an audiobook).
 Based on massive research (I can’t imagine how much time put into it!)
 Chernow really challenges the typical stereotypes many have of the father of our country.
 Many see Washington as a godlike unemotional figure.
 While his exploits are not understated, you see that he was person of deep beliefs, passions, and one who truly put his country above himself.